hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 ###Installation

 Install the `int_hipay`, `bm_hipay` and `app_hipay` cartridges from
-the distributive zip-archive in a standard way using Demandware UX-studio.
+the distributive zip-archive in a standard way using Salesforce Commerce Cloud UX-studio.

 ###Metadata import